Jadyn Wong

-Jadyn Wong is a Canadian actress, best known for playing mechanical prodigy Happy Quinn on the CBS show Scorpion.
+Jadyn Wong is a Canadian-American actress, best known for playing mechanical prodigy Happy Quinn on the CBS show Scorpion.

 Early life and education

-Jadyn Wong was born May 11, 1989 in Canada to immigrants from the then-British Hong Kong.
+Wong was born in Medicine Hat, Alberta, Canada, to immigrants from Hong Kong.
 She completed her Bachelor of Commerce at the University of British Columbia.
 She has a black belt in karate and is also a classical pianist.

 Career

-Jadyn Wong made her professional acting debut in the miniseries Broken Trail (2006) with Robert Duvall.
-Her first audition, she was handpicked for the role by Duvall after hundreds of actresses were auditioned across North America.
+Wong made her professional acting debut in the miniseries Broken Trail (2006) with Robert Duvall.
+She was handpicked for the role by Duvall after hundreds of actresses were auditioned across North America.

-She also appeared in Space Buddies (2009) as a Chinese reporter; as April Jung in the short film The Letters (2010); as a Money Channel Interviewer in Cosmopolis (2012); as Diondra in Debug (2014); and as Molly in the TV movie Client Seduction (2014).
+She also appeared in Space Buddies (2009) as a Chinese reporter, as April Jung in the short film The Letters (2010), as a Money Channel Interviewer in Cosmopolis (2012), as Diondra in Debug (2014), and as Molly in the TV movie Client Seduction (2014).
 In 2016, she played Altagracia in You're Killing Me Susana.

 From 2014 to 2018, Wong starred in the CBS television series Scorpion as Happy Quinn.
 In 2018, she joined the cast of Needle in a Timestack, a science fiction film written and directed by John Ridley.